jsplaystore/debate-me/README.md

 - **Technical execution** — end-to-end functional, real model calls, adaptive prompting, provider fallback, resilient JSON parsing, mobile-friendly UI.
 - **Pitch & demo** — the debrief screen is the money shot: Debate Score, strengths, unaddressed counterarguments, and next readings.

-## License

-MIT — built for a hackathon, use it however helps you learn.